roman-milk/roman-milk.github.io/wild-card-gone-wrong.md

+===

- ****** Wild Card Gone Wrong ****** byGotBacon© I put my payback plan into action.
+I put my payback plan into action.
 I'm going to use the video.
 I load the video into my movie maker program.
 I edit out everything but her fucking the two guys.
 I dig around in her desk and find her back up disc.
 I copy all of her email addresses into my mail program.
 I plan on sending this to everyone she knows.

  Two months later we finish the tract.
 I collect my last paycheck and bonus and go home.
 The house has sold and I have a week to vacate.
 The divorce is final and I never hear a word from Sarah.
 I's just as well.
 I decide not to wait any longer.
 I load all my tools and personal stuff up.
 With one look back I drive away.
 As I head north on Interstate 5 I sense a release.
 Each mile the weight on my shoulders lessens.
 Sarah is in the past and it's behind me.
 I've got a nice little stash under my seat.
 With my cash and the money from the sale of the house I have just a little over $250K and a bad taste in my mouth.
 I figure a little mouthwash will fix that.